 - DO NOT REFRIGERATE NOW.

-- Leave for ±24 hours on the counter before placing in the refrigerator.
+- Leave for ±24 hours on the counter before placing it in the refrigerator.

 - PICKLED HERRINGS SHOULD BE MADE AT LEAST 3-4 DAYS PRIOR TO SERVING AS THIS GIVES THE HERRINGS TIME TO PICKLE.

-- Before plating, taste to see if it is to your liking or if it need more sugar or more vinegar.
+- Before plating, taste to see if it is to your liking or if it needs more sugar or more vinegar.

 - If so, add some to the liquid.

 For more dishes during Jewish Rosh Hashanah